« Back to news

 3. Nikon D70 Front Focusing Problem: S-O-L-V-E-D

 Introducing this week’s Gary’s Parries column.
 Everything you always wanted to know about digital cameras, but were afraid to ask.
 No question too difficult, or too easy.
 As a Senior Principal Software Engineer, and a former Assistant Professor of Computer Information Systems, as well as a recording studio owner/operator, and now, a digital camera enthusiast, GARY has more digital camera knowledge in his entire brain than most people have in their little finger.
 In the unlikely event that GARY would not know the answer to your question, he will answer it anyway, true to the spirit of the word “Parries”, a fencing term which, in this context, implies “cleverly evasive answers”.
 So let your imagination run wild.
-Email all your nagging digital camera questions to: (JavaScript must be enabled to view this email address), and then, En Garde!
+Email all your nagging digital camera questions to: [email protected], and then, En Garde!

 You may also attach to your email an ORIGINAL PHOTO of your choosing.
 A preview of the photo will be displayed with your question, and a full-sized version will be just a click away.
 No personal information will be published with your question unless you specifically include it in the text or attached photo of your email, which may be further edited for grammar, content, or other reasons.